 I’ve been writing about I Bonds for many years.
 I only realized now I’ve been writing as if everyone already knew what they were and how they worked.
 The annualized interest rate on I Bonds is currently 3.54% in the first six months.
-If that’s not high enough to entice you, maybe you’ll be more interested when the rate in the next six months possibly goes to 7%.
+If that’s not high enough to entice you, maybe you’ll be more interested when the rate in the next six months goes above 7%.
 If you’re new to I Bonds, this post walks you through from soup to nuts.

 What Are I Bonds?